ceblfe/Visualization_Tableau_KC/README.md

 ## 4. Visualization_Tableau_KC.twbx

-This Tableau profile contains the representation of the questions about crypto currencies of the profile Objetivos_Practica.pdf
+This Tableau file contains the representation of the questions about crypto currencies of the file Objetivos_Practica.pdf